Don’t Get Caught Out: The Benefits of Catch Pits

 Since the water channel upgrade, which includes many custom catch pits in the HDPE pipeline, the water authority has been able to save an impressive 68 gigalitres – or 68 billion litres – of water.

-At Advanced Piping Systems, we specialise in custom design and builds.
+At Advanced Piping Systems, we specialise in custom design and build.

-Once a custom catch pit has been designed to suit our customers’ needs, we have the ability to build it at our in-fabrication shop, before transporting it to site.
+Once a custom catch pit has been designed to suit our customers’ needs, we have the ability to build it at our in-fabrication shop before transporting it to the site.
 Once it arrives at the site, installation is fairly straightforward.

-“Installation is quite simple when upgrading a pipe line to HDPE pipe, but you will need a HDPE welding contractor to be onsite.
+“Installation is quite simple when upgrading a pipeline to HDPE pipe, but you will need an HDPE welding contractor to be on site.

-“The first step is to excavate an area to allow for the catch pit to sit low enough so the mainstream inlet pipe will connect to the catch pit.
+“The first step is to excavate an area to allow for the catch pit to sit low enough so the mainstream inlet pipe will connect to it.

 “Secondly, ensure the base is firmly supported under the catch pit to avoid stress on the pipe connections.